ElektraInitiative/libelektra/src/plugins/fcrypt/README.md

 `fcrypt` uses the configuration option `fcrypt/tmpdir` to generate paths for temporary files during encryption and decryption.
 The path is forwarded to GPG via the `-o` option, so GPG will output to this path.
+The directory must be readable and writable by the user.

 `/tmp` is used as default value.